-If you haven’t figured it our based on the title, my newest travel pet peeve has to do with water.
+If you haven’t figured it out based on the title, one of my travel pet peeves has to do with water.
 More specifically, it has to do with falling water.

 I’ve had it with hotel showers.

-Honestly, the shower is the one thing in a hotel room that has the most things that can go wrong.
-The shower curtain can blow onto you during your shower.
+Admittedly, a shower is one part of a hotel room that has the most things that can go wrong.
+The curtain can blow onto you during your shower.
 There can be a lack of light in the shower, leading to what I like to call a shower closet.
-Showers can have poor waterproofing or just a poor design that leaves whatever was on the bathroom floor, like floormats or your clothes, soaking wet.
+Showers can have poor waterproofing or just a poor design that leaves whatever is on the bathroom floor, like floormats or your clothes, soaking wet.
 The shower controls can also be placed in a location where it’s impossible to turn on the shower without being in the path of the water.

 This shower looks simple enough, right?
 It’s actually very nice, if a little small for a junior suite.
-There’s a rain-shower head and a hand shower, which I always appreciate.
+There are both a rain-shower head and a hand shower, which I always appreciate.

 You tell me (and no fair if you’ve used this shower before), what is each dial for????
 Know that if you get the answer wrong, there’s a chance of getting scalding hot OR freezing cold water either sprayed on your torso or dripped onto your head.
-Still want to guess?
+Do you still want to guess?

 Here’s the answer.
-The knob on the left is a simple on/off valve.
+The knob on the left is the on/off valve.
 The middle knob is a toggle between the handheld and the rain-shower heads.
-The right knob is the temperature control.
+The right knob is for temperature control.

 How did I find this out?
-Unfortunately, by trial and error, and that’s just not right.
+By trial and error, and that’s just not right.
 How come hotels can’t either label each knob or give instructions?
-I had one hotel, I think a Moxy, that put the shower instructions on the glass shower door as a decal, which I still think is a wonderful solution to this problem.
+I had one hotel, I think a Moxy, that put the shower instructions on the glass shower door as a decal, which I think is a great way to solve this problem.

-There’s one more solution to this problem – stop installing shower knobs that are so confusing that no one can figure out how to use them!!!!!!!!
+There’s another solution to this problem – stop installing shower knobs that are so confusing that no one can figure out how to use them!!!!!!!!

 This post first appeared on Your Mileage May Vary